Lazizkhan1/Tic-Tac-Toe-Telegram-Bot/README.md

 23.08.2022
 I have planed create clone version of [@xoBot](https://t.me/xoBot) but I decided to stop this project.
 Reason I started study a diffrent direction.

-Bot works fine but higher higher latency.
+Bot works fine but much higher latency.